patrick478/Wayfarer-Server/README.md

         "name": { "first": "Lady", "last": "Sass" }
     }

-Creates a new user.
-All fields above must be supplied.
+Creates a new user. *All fields above must be supplied.*
 Returns 201 CREATED on success, as well as the newly created user's information.
 This includes the user's id.

 **POST /users/{id}**

     {
-        "email": "bigdaddy69@gmail.com",
-        "name": { "first": "Lord" }
+        "name": { "first": "Shinequa" },
+        "subjectId": "523ffafa634d160200000001"
     }

 Updates a user with the given id.
 The user's id must *not* be supplied in the json (ie. the id cannot be changed).
 All fields are optional; ie, only the ones you want to change should be supplied.
+If the subjectId is supplied, the subject with that ID must exist.
+This is the primary means of changing a user's subject.
 Returns 200 OK on success.

 **GET /users/{id}**